Weaning: In horses

 Weaning in horses usually takes place when the foal is 4 to 5 months old, as by this point the foal no longer needs nutrients beyond what the mare offers.
 Prior to weaning the foal, there is usually a creep feeder set up to allow the foal to begin consuming feed that the mare cannot access.
 There are two main approaches to weaning foals, abrupt and gradual weaning.
 Abrupt weaning is when the mare and foal are separated, usually without contact.
 Gradual weaning consists of the separating the mare and foal, but still with contact, but not enough contact that allows nursing to occur, and then after a period of time the mare and foal are separated not allowing contact, or, in some cases, sight of each other.
 Foals that are weaned by the abrupt method have shown to have higher stressful behaviors displayed.
 Weaning foals in groups for both methods can reduce stress in the foals.

+Early separation is defined as separating foals from their mothers before 4 months of age.
+Advocates of early separation suggest this benefits mares and foals because a mare's milk production decreases dramatically by the third month of lactation, and the nutritional needs of the foal cannot be met by maternal milk supply alone.
+Thus, early weaning facilitates management of the foal's nutritional intake.
+Mare reproductive efficiency can be optimized by limiting the potential negative effect of prolonged nursing.
+Research indicates that the later-weaned foals catch up by one year of age and subsequent differences are negligible.

+Group pasture weaning

+This method of separation involves removing mares from the pasture and taking them to a distant paddock where they cannot see or hear their foals.
+This method reduces stress by allowing mares and foals to remain with their companions.

+Barn weaning

+This method of separation involves removing a mare and her foal from the pasture and taking them to the barn, then taking the mare out of the stall and to a distant paddock, leaving her foal behind.
+After a period of days or weeks, the foal is returned to the pasture.